How to Improve Employee Morale

 You can show appreciation in numerous ways.
 It can be as simple as a comment on a job well done.
 You can send an email or thank you note for someone’s role on a specific project.

-An excellent way to boost employee morale is acknowledging the entire team for a job well done.
+An excellent way to boost employee morale is to acknowledge the entire team for a job well done.
 Learn everyone’s coffee order and spring for coffee and doughnuts for the whole team.
 Reward extra effort with a half-day off with pay for everyone.

 Use your imagination.
 As an effective leader, you can find your own ways to express appreciation to the team for successful project completion.